BTalamantesBecerra/omicR_for_linux/README.md

 These scripts can be used to run BLAST alignment of short-read (DArTseq data) and long-read sequences (Illumina, PacBio… etc).
 You can use reference genomes from NCBI, genomes from your private collection, contigs, scaffolds or any other genetic sequence that you would like to use as reference.

-This version is suitable for MAC, Windows and Linux users.
+This version is suitable for ubuntu-Linux users.

 Watch the tutorial video in YouTube omicR with Graphical User Interface (~20 min) https://youtu.be/pdMio2vj-FM